 The two other condemned operatives of the banned militant outfit are Sharif Shahedul Alam Bipul and Delwar Hossain Ripon.

-Mufti Hannan faces 24 other criminal cases, including those filed in connection with the August 21, 2004 grenade attack on an Awami League rally in the capital's Bangabandhu Avenue.
+Mufti Hannan faces 24 other criminal cases, including those filed in connection with the August 21, 2004 grenade attack on an Awami League rally on the capital's Bangabandhu Avenue.
 The attack left 24 people killed and around 300 injured.

 The 24 cases are now under trial.

-Talking to The Daily Star yesterday, Attorney General Mahbubey Alam said the apex court upheld the Huji leaders' death sentences as they directly took part in the attack on Anwar Chowdhury at the shrine of Hazrat Shahjalal (RA) in Sylhet.
+Talking to The Daily Star yesterday, Attorney General Mahbubey Alam said the apex court upheld the Huji leaders' death sentences as they directly took part in the attack on Anwar Choudhury at the shrine of Hazrat Shahjalal (RA) in Sylhet.

 The jail authorities can start the process of executing Hannan, Bipul and Delwar after receiving the certified copy of the SC verdict, he said.